Plantar Fasciitis can be a real pain in the foot.

 Shoes that aren’t comfortable will be horrible to play in, and you can easily find yourself changing your body mechanics to account for that discomfort.
 That’s an easy way to cause new joint strains or exacerbate existing problems, by encouraging your body to move in unnatural ways.
 You want shoes that feel absolutely natural on your feet, whilst ideally being to light that you barely notice them.

 Plantar Fasciitis can also result from flat or dropped arches on your feet.
 When the natural arch of the foot isn’t there, your feet essentially lose their ability to act as shock absorbers, or have to overexert themselves in order to perform that function.
 Every time you take a step, the whole sole of your foot impacts straight down, making full contact with the ground and transferring all of that jarring force directly into your heels and ankles.
 Shoes with proper support keep your foot in the right position with a natural arch in place, adding that extra protection back.

 The arch of the foot is the portion of the sole that runs from your toes up to your heel.
 For most people, the whole of your foot is not usually in contact with the ground when you stand, instead, there is a gentle arch that lifts a portion of your inner sole off the ground.

-If you have a low or flat arch, then (as described above) all of your foot tries to come into contact with the ground at once when you take a step.
+If you have a low arch or flat arch known as flat feet, then (as described above) all of your foot tries to come into contact with the ground at once when you take a step.
 This massively increases the stress that your foot and heel will need to absorb every time that you take a step.
 Combining a flat foot with a high impact sport like tennis can be one of the fastest ways to bring on plantar fasciitis.